-Commonly called “Teeth in a Day” or “All on Four,” this treatment concept provides a permanent, screw-retained, same-day replacement for the entre upper and/or lower set of teeth.
-This procedure is best for patents with significant tooth loss, severe periodontal disease (gum disease) or decay.
+Commonly called “Teeth in a Day” or “All on Four,” this treatment concept provides a permanent, screw-retained, same-day replacement for the entire upper and/or lower set of teeth.
+This procedure is best for patients with significant tooth loss, severe periodontal disease gum disease or decay.

 This process takes careful planning and coordination to ensure a smooth process.
 Before the day of the procedure, we will have many planning visits to begin the process of making your new teeth and planning the surgery.
 This includes impressions and a 3D cone beam scan among other things.
 The day of your surgery, the lab technician who makes your teeth will be in our office the entire time, so you will leave with a customized, beautiful smile.
 Any adjustments to the bite will be made during the healing time.

-If you want to improve your smile but can’t stomach the thought of taking your teeth out at night, make an appointment with Dr. Duke to discuss your options for new “Teeth in a Day.”
+If you want to improve your smile but can’t stomach the thought of taking your teeth out at night, make an appointment with the premier Missoula dentist to discuss your options for new teeth in a day.

 Dental Implant FAQ’s